SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Method

-Note that in the absence of polarized brightness observations this optimization could be reduced to only total brightness.
-While this approach can provide tomographic reconstructions of the electron density in the heliosphere, a limited number of viewpoints can result in unconstrained solutions.
-We aim to mitigate ill-posed problems by additionally constraining the solar wind parameters and the propagation of the plasma.
-To this aim, we randomly sample points within the modeled spherical shell (blue dots) and use them as input to the neural network.
-From the resulting outputs ($\ln{\rho}, \vec{v}$) we compute derivatives with respect to the input coordinates ($\frac{\partial{\ln{\rho}}}{\partial{t}}$, $\frac{\partial{v_x}}{\partial{x}}$, $\frac{\partial{v_x}}{\partial{y}}$, ...) and compute the continuity equation in logarithmic scaling
+To further constrain the inversion, we impose a physics-informed loss.
+We randomly sample spatiotemporal coordinates $(x,y,z,t)$ within the bounds of the reconstruction volume (i.e., the modeled spherical shell over time) and use them as query points for the same neural network that represents the tomographic model, which maps them to the corresponding plasma quantities.
+From the resulting outputs ($\ln{\rho}, \vec{v}$) we compute derivatives with respect to the input coordinates ($\frac{\partial{\ln{\rho}}}{\partial{t}}$, $\frac{\partial{v_x}}{\partial{x}}$, $\frac{\partial{v_x}}{\partial{y}}$, ...) and evaluate the continuity equation, which can be written in logarithmic form as